-- You can also visit nearby markets, like Carmel Market, Nachlat Binyamin, and Levinsky Market.
-For additional information about these places check out Markets In Tel Aviv.
+- You can also visit nearby markets, like Carmel Market, Nachalat Binyamin Market, and Levinsky Market.
+For additional information about all markets check out Markets In Tel Aviv.

 - A little further away, you can find the Russian Orthodox Church in Abu Kabir.

 Overall, the Neve Tzedek neighborhood is a lovely place where you can spend several hours to half a day.
 It is fun to mingle, eat, and shop.
 Moreover, you can visit one of the museums.
 And many firms and guides offer tours in this neighborhood.
 Thus if you want to upscale your journey you definitely can.

 Have you ever been to Neve Tzedek Neighborhood?
 Tell us about your experience in the comments below.

 That’s all for today, and I’ll see you in future travels!

 For additional points of interest nearby see Tel Aviv-Yafo page.

 Here are several resources that I created to help travelers: